Kirdock/WillNeverBeFinishedBot/README.md

 Environment Variables (.env file in root):
 - CLIENT_TOKEN (required): Token for Discord bot.
 - CLIENT_SECRET (required): Secret for Discord bot.
+- HOST: URL for the website.
+Used for `list` command (reply url) and OAUTH2.
+Default `http://localhost:5000`.
 - PORT: Port for webserver.
-Default: 4599.
+Default: `4599`.
 - OWNERS: "id1,id2,...".
-Super admins separated by ",".
+Super admins separated by `,`.
 - PREFIXES: "!,-,...".
-Prefixes for bot commands in chat separated by ",".
-Default: !.
+Prefixes for bot commands in chat separated by `,`.
+Default: `!`.
 - SCOPE: "identify,...".
 Scopes of the bot.
-Default: identify.
+Default: `identify`.
 - WEBTOKEN_SECRET: Secret to encode webtoken.
 - DATABASE_NAME: Main database name for mongodb.
 - DATABASE_USER: Username for mongodb.
 - DATABASE_PASSWORD: Password for mongodb.
-- HOST: URL for the website.
-Only used for `list` command (reply url).

 Port is defined in .env and in Dockerfile (EXPOSE).
 These two must match.

+# Run in development
+Run server & Database: `docker-compose --env-file ./.env.test -f ./docker-compose.dev.yml  up --build`.
+- Here we use `.env.test` as environment file instead of `.env`
+- Make sure the HOST environment variable is set to `http://localhost:5000` or just don't set it because it's the default value
+Run client: `npm run start`.
+Access web interface via `localhost:5000`